 Tip 6: Maintain Breathing Space

-You can always edit and tighten up the interview after, but in the moment, let it flow.
+You can always edit and tighten up the interview after, but at the moment, let it flow.
 The subject’s expanded responses often come after long pauses, which are quite natural.

 Remember: Practice makes perfect!
 Don’t be put off by one or two bad storytelling interviews.
 Every interview will be different and even those you may have initially felt were less effective, could really touch the heart of someone else!